-• Other comments
+Other comments

-It all boils down to money for the council and probably don't really care about the residents in the area, why have you not sent the letter to a large number of residents who will also be affected by this development
+It all boils down to money for the council and probably don't really care about the residents in the area.

 Will make Farington a grim place to bring up a family and will bring Leyland down and make it a really undesirable place to live.